headwindsim/aircraft/README.md

 ./scripts/dev-env/run.sh ./scripts/build_su95x.sh
 ```

 #### 4. The package is now ready to use.
-Copy the folder "headwind-aircraft-a330-900" to your CommunityPackage folder in MSFS.
+Copy the folder "headwind-aircraft-a330-900" to your Community Package folder in MSFS.

 ## Open source
 Open Source Projects contributing to the realisation of this MSFS A330-900 Neo :